Find out how much Canadian spend on grocery each month.

 So, I decided to find this information on my own, and certainly I found it.
 So should I share it here??? 😯

 The data include average annual household expenses for all provinces & territories in Canada: Yukon (YT), British Columbia (BC), Alberta (AB), Saskatchewan (SK), Manitoba (MB), Northwest Territories (NWT), Nunavut (NU), Ontario (ON), Québec (QC), Nova Scotia (NS), Prince Edward Island (PEI), New Brunswick (NB), Newfoundland and Labrador (NL).

-The average annual food expesne for family in Canada ranges $6000 to $7000 (monthly $500 to $600).
-The statistics does not indicate how many people in each household, but my guess would be for a family of 2.5 persons.
-According to StatCan, the average number of persons per private household in year 2006, 2007, and 2008 is 2.5 persons.
+The average annual food expesne for family in Canada ranges $7500 to $9000 (monthly $625 to $750). 🙂 The statistics does not indicate how many people in each household, but my guess would be for a family of 2.5 persons.
+According to StatCan, the average number of persons per private household in year 2011 (the most recent data) is 2.5 persons.
 So, you can calculate the expense for families of 1, 2, 3, 4, 5, 6, so on.
 My monthly grocery bill for me alone (I’m single still) is around $200; however, I include personal care and some health care as part of my grocery expesnes.
 So I guess I’m doing alright.

 Example for the average Canadian: